antonychumak/Library-Service/README.md

  - Activate it: ```source venv/bin/activate```
  - Create .env files in the root of the project
  - Copy all the variables with .env.sample into .env
+ - Populate with all required data.
+To test functionality use:
+   - login: admin@example.com
+   - password: mypass123
  - Bring up the docker stack: ```docker compose up --build```
  - Get access token via /api/users/token/ (set email and password for django user according to your .env file)
  - Install [ModHeader](https://chrome.google.com/webstore/detail/modheader-modify-http-hea/idgpnmonknjnojddfkpgkljpfnnfcklj?hl=en)